|

 - GOIBNIU:

-Irish myth name of a smith god who provided weapons for the Tuatha De Danaan,
+smith god who provided weapons for the Tuatha De Danaan.

-- GORA:
+- GORA

-Pet form of Russian Yegor, meaning
+Гора): Pet form of Russian

 - GÖRAN: Swedish form of Greek